vtex-apps/abandoned-cart/docs/README.md

-## ⚠️ Maintenance ⚠️

-_After August 03 of 2022, this application will no longer be maintained by the FPA team or the RPT LATAM team.
-Maintenance will be the responsibility of the ecosystem, everyone will be able to make a branch with the changes or improvements they want to make, make a pull request and we will approve it._

----

 # Abandoned Cart Service

-This app can be used to trigger abandoned cart emails.
+The Abandoned Cart Service app can be used to trigger abandoned cart emails.

 ### Usage